Skip to content

 Gluten Free Crackers by The Allergy Chef

-Whilst I have yet to find gluten in ketchup or mayo at the store, gluten can be in just about every condiment on the shelf.
-BBQ sauce, marinades, tamari, and soy sauce should especially be investigated.
-This includes vegan options too.
+Whilst I have yet to see gluten in ketchup, mustard, or mayo at the grocery store, gluten can be in just about every condiment on the shelf.
+BBQ sauce, marinades, tamari sauce, teriyaki sauce, salad dressings, and soy sauce should especially be investigated.
+This includes vegan options as well.
 Remember, wheat, rye, and barley are all vegan ingredients.

 Brewer’s Yeast is a yeast that’s used primarily in wine-making, and the brewing of top-fermenting beer.
-Baker’s and Brewer’s Yeasts are two different strains.
+It’s important to know that Baker’s and Brewer’s Yeasts are two different strains of yeast.
 Live Strong has a great comparison article if you’re interested.

 The term brewer’s Yeast can refer to the yeast before AND after use.
 The general rule is: if a product lists brewer’s yeast as an ingredient, and the product is not clearly labeled gluten free, it should be avoided.

-This is because if it’s spent yeast, it’s been used in the beer/wine making process and may contain trace amounts of gluten because of other ingredients it may have come into contact with.
+The avoidance is necessary because if it’s spent brewer’s yeast, it’s been used in the beer/wine making process and may contain trace amounts of gluten because of other ingredients it may have come into contact with.

 Yeast extract and autolyzed yeast extract may also be made from spent yeast, so they should be avoided as well.